HelloWorld-1017/HelloWorld-1017.github.io/_posts/latex/equation/2024-08-07-Examples-from-Package-`nicematrix`.md

 ---
-title: Table and Matrix Examples from LaTeX Package `nicematrix`
+title: Table and Matrix Examples Using LaTeX `nicematrix` Package
 categories:
  - LaTeX
 tags:
  - LaTeX Equation
  - LaTeX Table
  - LaTeX TikZ
+ - LaTeX TikZ fit
  - LaTeX nicematrix
 date: 2024-08-07 12:11:38 +0800
-last_modified_at: 2024-08-07 12:11:38 +0800
+last_modified_at: 2025-01-17 21:18:20 +0800
 ---

+# Examples from the official `nicematrix` documentation

-Here are some examples from LaTeX package `nicematrix` documentation[^1] in this post.
+Here are some examples from the official documentation of LaTeX package `nicematrix` [^1].

 ## pp. 4